sandman-cs/metrics/README.md

 # metrics
-Generic library for publishing metrics to RabbitMQ
+Generic library for publishing Application metrics and logs to RabbitMQ

 **Local listener on UDP, recieves metrics then forwards on set interval.**